konfig-dev/acme-sdks/docs/getting-started.md

 ## API Status

-Call the ::api[pet_add] endpoint to make sure the API is live and that you can make the most basic request.
+Call the :api[pet_add] endpoint to make sure the API is live and that you can make the most basic request.
 You should receive a response indicating the API status, current server timestamp, and internal API minor version number.

 Example: